mizzy/serverspec/README.md

 ----
 ## Multi OS support

-Serverspec is supporting Red Hat based OS, Debian based OS, Gentoo and Solaris now.
+Serverspec is supporting Red Hat based OS, Debian based OS, Gentoo and Solaris.

+Serverspec can detect target host's OS automatically.

-If your target host's OS is Debian, you should include `Serverspec::Helper::Debian` like this.
+If you'd like to set target host's OS explicitly, you should include `Serverspec::Helper::_OSName_` like this.

 ```ruby
 require 'serverspec'